Welcome to ROCO Robotics!

-The ROBOTICS CLUBÂ at ROCO is part of our developing STEM PROGRAM, and this blog post is a call for the COMMUNITY to EXPRESS INTEREST and give FEEDBACK, THOUGHTS and IDEAS (please consider this a living blog that will be updated with links and more details soon)
+The ROBOTICS CLUB at ROCO is part of our developing ROCO STEM program, and this blog post is a call for the COMMUNITY to EXPRESS INTEREST and give FEEDBACK, THOUGHTS, and IDEAS (please consider this a living blog that will be updated with links and more details soon).

 ROCO Robotics is an exciting, hands-on club where kids explore the world of robotics, engineering, and coding in a collaborative, open-source environment.
 Designed for